handiko/treasury-terminal/README.md

 ## 4. How to Run
 1. Clone this repository.
 2. Install requirements: `pip install streamlit pandas plotly`.
-3. Run the application: `streamlit run treasury_app.py`.
+3. From the python folder, run the application: `streamlit run treasury_app.py`.